HarukiToreda/Meshtastic-Experiments/README.md

 # Meshtastic-Experiments
-Just my own measurements and values obtained by testing and gathered from Manufacture's Information
+Just my own measurements and values

 ## Devices Comparison (Based on information by suppliers)